freeCodeCamp/guide/src/pages/java/loops/for-loop/index.md

 * `initialization` - Initializes the loop and is executed just once, at the beginning.
 You can initialize more than one variable of the same type in the first part of the basic for loop declaration; each initialization must be separated by a comm
 * `expression` - Evaluated at the beginning of each iteration.
 If the `expression` evaluates to `true`, `Statements` will get executed.
 * `increment` - Invoked after each iteration through the loop.
 You can increase/decrease the value of variables here.
+Be sure the imcrement is working towards the expression value, to avoid an infinite loop.

 ```java
 int iter_For;